-The University of Melbourne has put in place a number of public health measures to keep our University community safe and to comply with COVIDSafe guidelines.
-You will see signage, posters and floor decals when you are on campus.
+The University of Melbourne has put in place a number of public health measures to help keep our University community safe.
+You will see signage, posters and floor decals when you are on campus reminding you of COVIDSafe behaviours.
 In addition, our researchers have made significant contributions to help Australia understand and respond to COVID-19.
 This page features some of our key public safety materials and expert researcher content.

 Our COVID-19 Bite-sized Lecture series features University of Melbourne experts taking a deep dive into their research areas of expertise and explaining key aspects the COVID-19 pandemic.

 Professor Jason Monty, Head of Mechanical Engineering and professor of Fluid Mechanics explains aerosol spread, how airflow moves and how his research has led to low-cost solutions being used in hospitals and hotel quarantine to reduce the risk of transmission.

 Vaccines: our passport out of the pandemic